Losh, Wilson and Bell

 Losh, Wilson and Bell, later Bells, Goodman, then Bells, Lightfoot and finally Bell Brothers, was a leading Northeast England manufacturing company, founded in 1809 by the partners William Losh, Thomas Wilson, and Thomas Bell.

 The firm was founded at Newcastle-upon-Tyne with an ironworks and an alkali works nearby at Walker.
-The alkali works was the first in England to make soda using the Leblanc process; the ironworks was the first to use Cleveland Ironstone, presaging the 1850s boom in ironmaking on Teesside.
+The alkali works were the first in England to make soda using the Leblanc process; the ironworks was the first to use Cleveland Ironstone, presaging the 1850s boom in ironmaking on Teesside.

 The so-called discoverer of Cleveland Ironstone, the mining engineer John Vaughan, ran a rolling mill for the company before leaving to found the major rival firm Bolckow Vaughan.
 The other key figure in the company was Lowthian Bell, son of Thomas Bell; he became perhaps the best known ironmaster in England.

 As Bell Brothers, the firm continued until 1931, when it was taken over by rival Dorman Long.

 History

 Founders

 The company was named after William Losh, Thomas Wilson, and Thomas Bell.

 William Losh (1770 Carlisle–4 August 1861, Ellison Place, Newcastle) came from a rich family that owned coal mines in Northeast England.
 He was educated in Hamburg, and trained in Newcastle, Sweden and France.
 He married Alice Wilkinson of Carlisle on 1 March 1798 at Gateshead.
 He was a friend of the explorer Alexander von Humboldt and a one-time business partner of rail pioneer George Stephenson.
-His brother James Losh was also a partner in the firm, and kept a diary recording his anxieties about the firm during the Napoleonic wars.
+His brother James Losh was also a partner in the firm, and kept a diary recording his anxieties about the firm during the Napoleonic Wars.

 Thomas Wilson (1773–9 May 1858) of Low Fell, Gateshead joined the Losh, Lubbin counting house.
 In 1807, Wilson became a partner and the firm took the name Losh, Wilson and Bell.
 In 1810 he married Mrs Fell of Kirklinton.

 Thomas Bell, (5 March 1784 – 20 April 1845) partner, was married to Katherine Lowthian of Newbiggin, Cumberland on 25 March 1815.
 Bell's father was a blacksmith.

 Origins: from alkali to iron

-The firm's origins can be traced back to 1790 when Archibald Dundonald, with John and William Losh, experimented on how to produce soda from salt.
+The firm's origins can be traced back to 1790 when Archibald Dundonald, with John and William Losh, experimented on producing soda from salt.
 In about 1793 they opened a works at Bells Close, near Newcastle.
 Dundonald sent William Losh to Paris to study Nicolas Leblanc's process for making soda from salt.
 In 1807, the Loshes opened an alkali works at Walker, Newcastle upon Tyne, Northumberland.
 It was the first in England to use the Leblanc process.
 Dundonald left the partnership and the business continued as Walker Alkali Works.

 Losh, Wilson & Bell's first ironworks was founded in 1809 at Walker, beside the alkali works, carrying out a mixture of engineering work but not building steam engines.
 By 1818, George Stephenson's original wooden wagonway was completely relaid with cast-iron edge-rails made in collaboration between Stephenson, who owned the patent, and Losh, Wilson and Bell.
 Around 1821, George Stephenson was briefly a partner in the Walker Ironworks.